emulvihill/peeper-spring-server/README.md

 - Server port: 5000
 - Database connection details
 - OpenAI API key (required for vision services)
-- API key can also be set in an envionment variable,
+- API key can also be set in an environment variable,
 - Spring Boot Admin settings
 - CORS settings for frontend applications